 - Plan your return trip accordingly.
 Lines start forming at about 3 pm and it might take up to 40 minutes to get on the bus.

-Are you planning your trip to Peru?
-Is Machu Picchu in your Peru itinerary?
+Are you planning your trip to Machu Picchu?

 Please let me know!
 Drop me a quick comment right below!

-Also, click on any of the images below to get inspired and to help you with the planning process with your trip to Peru!
+Click on any of the images below to get inspired and to help you with the planning process for your trip to Peru!